thejambot.com / Agent Capability Framework

 Propose Mode

 Agent drafts changes for human approval.
-GitOps provides safety net.
-Medium risk — requires review gate.
+GitOps provides the safety net.
+Medium risk: requires a review gate.

 Example: "Draft a fix for this bug" or "Suggest config change"